dirac-institute/sorcha/docs/installation.rst

 ============

 .. note::
-   surveySimPP and OIF packages are pip installable.
-We hope to have conda installable versions as well in the future.
+   The surveySimPP and OIF python packages are currently pip installable.
+We hope to have conda installable versions in the near future.

 In order to use the Solar System survey simulator, we must first install `Objects in Field <https://github.com/eggls6/objectsInField>`_.